janwilmake/stripeflare/ADR.md

 # Access tokens in db

-problem 2: we don't want to use `access_tokens` as names or store them into the db directly (users table primary key is now `access_token`). instead, we should have another secret (or the same, twice) and store the encrypted value as `access_token_hash` and use that as the primary key, instead.
+Problem 2: we don't want to use `access_tokens` as names or store them into the db directly (users table primary key is now `access_token`). instead, we should have another secret (or the same, twice) and store the encrypted value as `access_token_hash` and use that as the primary key, instead.

 ![](security.drawio.png)